oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-11-28.md

     I filed new [Issue #287](https://github.com/oasis-tcs/sarif-spec/issues/287): "Define default for resultProvenance.lastDetectionTimeUtc", which we'll discuss today.

+    1. [Issue #275](https://github.com/oasis-tcs/sarif-spec/issues/275): "Specify how to store IRIs in URI-valued properties"

 1. The following issues were closed without further action:

     1. [Issue #278](https://github.com/oasis-tcs/sarif-spec/issues/256): "Should the sections be reordered?"